This post, Painted Kitchen Cabinets, is part two of the budget-friendly kitchen makeover series.

 My Painting Timeline

-Spoiler alert: Contrary to what the HGTV website claims, this is not a one-weekend project!
+Spoiler alert: Contrary to what HGTV claims, this is not a one-weekend project!

 Day 1 – Priming all cabinet boxes and edging